Posted on

 1. Kakao Linux – This is a Linux distribution that runs on top of a RISC-V SoC that is optimized for running Linux on our hardware.
 This works today and you can read about what’s already possible in our post on practical timeless computing.

-2. Zucker SoC – This is a custom RISC-V SoC designed for our hardware.
+2. Zucker Zeitlos SOC/OS – This is a custom RISC-V SoC and OS designed for our hardware.
 Over the coming years we intend to create a completely new computing experience, with a new graphical operating system and new applications developed in tandem with our SoC and specifically for our hardware.
 The result will be something like what computing might look like in a parallel universe where everything progressed in a slightly different, and maybe better way.

 While our computer hardware is still evolving, it was all created with our long-term goals in mind, and we intend to support all of our hardware into the future.
 You can confidently buy any of our computers today knowing that they have the ability to gain new and improved functionality in the future.
 And because our hardware, software and the toolchains they use are open-source, you can modify our computers however you want and even create your own CPU, SoC and software.